Joe Biden Trolls Trump Campaign By Nabbing ‘Keep America Great’ Domain

 Kept Broken” warn visitors that “Trump isn’t looking for a second term – he’s looking for a do-over.
 Here’s how Trump’s record stacks up against the promises he made to the American people.”

-The site then goes on to say that the Trump administration has overseen federal tax cuts for the wealthy and millions of jobs lost because of its handling of the novel coronavirus pandemic.
+KeepAmericaGreat.com then goes on to say that the Trump administration has overseen federal tax cuts for the wealthy and millions of jobs lost because of its handling of the novel coronavirus pandemic.

 It also attacks the president’s immigration and foreign policies.